Indiethon/donation-tracker/README.md

 - Start the tracker. `npm start`

 # Simple Docs
 When creating users or resetting their passwords, the default password is `password`.
 Each individual user is able to change their own password once they log in.
+For security reasons, a password from another user cannot be changed through the dashboard.
+To change another user's password, open the MongoDB database directly through a program (such as MongoDB Compass) or through the command line, find the user, delete the password field, then restart the dashboard.
+The affected user's password will be reset to the default once the dashboard restarts.